 But not in terms of maintaining overall health.

 And maintaining overall health means maintaining the immune system.
-Some studies have shown senior exercise boosts the immune system and cuts down on the number of colds and flus you contract.
+Some studies have shown senior exercise during covid will boost the immune system and cut down on the number of colds and flus you contract.

 The exercise doesn’t have to be much.
+We could just as easily call it activities for the elderly during Covid instead of exercises.
 Just going for a brisk walk for 20-30 minutes a day can be enough.
-Gardening can be good senior exercise.
+Gardening can be one of the good senior exercises during Covid.
 Not to mention both of these activities will get you out in the sunshine and fresh air.
 We have several blog posts on the benefits of exercise for seniors.

-If you do have a cold or the flu (or even the Coronavirus) you will want to follow your doctor’s recommendations for exercising.
+If you do have a cold or the flu (or even the Coronavirus) elderly people will want to follow their doctor’s recommendations for senior exercises during Covid.
 Make sure you don’t overdo it.
 If you can exercise, try to raise your body temperature.
 Just like a fever, your body is able to kill off a lot of viruses by raising the temperature.
 Helping your body raise the temp may mean you are done with the virus sooner.

-Be careful about exercising too much when you’re sick.
+Be careful about activities for the elderly during Covid if they are feeling sick.
 Pushing your body too much produces Cortisol – a stress hormone.
 Stress hormones can reduce the production of immune cells that kill viruses.
 Listen to your body (and your Doctor!).
 If you feel like you are pushing yourself too much, dial it back.
-This is especially true for an elderly person.
+This is especially true for an elderly person trying some senior exercises during Covid.

-The best senior exercise is to vary what you do.
+The best activities for the elderly during Covid is to vary what you do.
 No matter what your age it’s important to do some cardio, resistance training (weights), core exercises and stretching.
 Besides walking, seniors can use resistance bands for weights, and yoga and chair exercises for stretching and core exercises.

 Exercise is one of many ways to keep seniors healthy and disease free.
 It should be part of an overall healthy lifestyle.
 Even if they are isolated due to the Pandemic, they should still be able to continue (or start) maintaining or improving their health.